Great Pyrenees Lab Mix | Ultimate Guide

 Watchdogs

-The Great Pyrenees Lab Mix exhibit guarding tendencies and are a reliable watchdog.
+The Great Pyrenees Lab Mix exhibits guarding tendencies and is a reliable watchdog.
 They are always alert and aware of their surroundings.
 These dogs take pride in protecting their family.
-If your Pyrador is more like a Great Pyrenees, it will also show territorial behaviour toward outsiders or strangers.
+If your Pyrador is more like a Great Pyrenees, it will also show territorial behavior toward outsiders or strangers.

 Playful